 I had the opportunity to be a part of the 'Lexington Art Fusion Project' this summer.
 The project, sponsored by LexArts, invited local artists to create works of art for our local community or public service buildings around the city that suffer from a blank-wall-syndrome.

-Well, thats some of my thoughts!
+Well, that's a few of my thoughts on this peice!
 What are yours?
 Feel free to leave a comment below.
 I will update this post with more pictures when the painting finds a new home (which will probably be sometime this fall).

 Below are some photo's of the painting progress ending with the final peice!

 I started out the canvas with a layer of alizarin crimson.
 While the paint was still wet, I marked out location of the buildings.
 Next, I begin blocking in my main colors.